Skip to Content

 No matter the time of year, it can rain at any time.
 I recommend bringing a small umbrella to take with you on rainy days since you’ll want to be outside and walking!

-And for taking photos, I recommend a great camera for beginners like the Nikon Coolpix point and shoot or the Fujifilm X-T20 for those looking to up their game.
-When it comes to film, I love our GoPro.
+And for taking photos, I recommend a great camera for beginners like the Nikon Coolpix point-and-shoot.
+For those looking to up their photography game, I love our Olympus Camera.

 This wraps up what to see in Bruges in a day!
 We hope you have the best time exploring this romantic city and enjoy your trip to Belgium!

 Want more Belgium ideas?
-Check out how to spend 1 day in Brussels too!
+Check out how to spend 1 day in Brussels and the ultimate Belgium honeymoon guide!

 Would you visit Bruges in one day?
 What would you like to see?
 Let us know in the comments!